Radio and Television Supreme Council: Notable sanctions and penalties imposed by RTÜK

 In February 2022 RTÜK demanded that three international news agencies - Voice of America, Euronews, and Germany's Deutsche Welle - apply for online broadcasting licenses.
 Deutsche Welle said it was an attempt "to restrict the reporting of international media services"; VOA issued a statement that it will not abide by RTÜK's demand for an online license, explaining that "the internet is not a limited resource, and the only possible purpose of a licensing requirement for internet distribution is enabling censorship".

 After the 2025 Kartalkaya hotel fire killed at least 79 people, RTÜK chairman Ebubekir Şahin imposed a broadcasting ban on coverage of the fire.
 In response, the Workers' Party of Turkey's lawyers filed an objection to the decision.

 On March 23, 2025, RTÜK stopped all live broadcasts on television as a measure against 2025 Turkish protests.
 RTÜK reminded broadcasters that they could be suspended from their air or stripped of their licences if they violated Turkish law.
 Potential violations of the law include: "calls for the public to take to the streets, statements on behalf of illegal organizations, biased broadcasting activities, statements and broadcasts that insult and threaten government officials, members of the judiciary, investigating officers, security services and law enforcement agencies".
 Republican People's Party deputy chairman Ali Mahir Başarır responded to RTÜK's statement, stating: "Chinese TV is broadcasting live here, but Halk TV, Sözcü, Tele 1 cannot”, criticising RTÜK's alleged double standards for independent broadcasters as opposed to those linked to the government.

+Gurkan Ozturan of Freedom House argued that RTÜK had been increasingly using "vague notions of public morality to justify arbitrary fines and broadcast bans, primarily targeting independent and opposition-leaning networks."